IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

   nameserver 1.1.1.1

 Now you can install all the tools one usually uses in Linux.
-For example, it is good idea to run update:
+For example, it is good idea to run an update:

 .. code-block:: bash